Dodgers beat Giants 2-1 in playoff thriller, advance to NLCS - WHIZ News

 Bellinger hit a tiebreaking single in the ninth and prized midseason acquisition Max Scherzer came out of the bullpen for his first career save, sending the Dodgers past the Giants 2-1 in a thrilling winner-take-all Game 5 on Thursday night and into the NL Championship Series.

-Bellinger’s line drive up the middle decided a scintillating Division Series between the top two teams in baseball with 213 regular-season wins between them, adding a new chapter to this storied, century-old rivalry.
+Bellinger’s line drive up the middle decided a scintillating Division Series between the top two teams in baseball with a combined 213 regular-season wins, adding a new chapter to this storied, century-old rivalry.

 “We poured everything we could into this series and it took everything we had to beat these guys,” Dodgers manager Dave Roberts said.

-And the dramatic finish came with a controversial call: With a runner aboard, Scherzer struck out Wilmer Flores on a check-swing for the final out.
-First base umpire Gabe Morales called Flores out on appeal — but on television replays, it certainly didn’t appear he swung.
+The dramatic finish came with a disputed call: With a runner aboard, Scherzer fanned Wilmer Flores on a check-swing for the final out.
+Plate umpire Doug Eddings checked with first base ump Gabe Morales, who ruled Flores swung.
+But on television replays, it certainly appeared he held up.

 “The umpire said it was a swing, so it was a swing,” Bellinger said.